- Can I present in more than one seminar?

-They’ll need to submit their own papers by September 21st, just the same as everyone else.
-This actually saves you work, and reduces the chance of error.
+They’ll need to submit their own papers themselves by September 23rd.
+This actually saves you work and reduces the chance of error.

 The paper approval process is designed to be as simple as possible – you’ll just need to click a button on the page for each paper submitted to your seminar.
 The button has been disabled until Sept.
 21 to make sure every submitted paper has a fair chance at selection for your proposed seminar.

 No. Seminar submissions at this date are final, but up until September 30th, you will have opportunities to consider merging with another seminar, canceling your seminar, etc.

 No. Once the ACLA’s committee has reviewed each seminar application and the papers contained in it, there will no longer be any possibility to add other papers to your seminar.